 Bicycling has increased in popularity due to the health benefits and the ease of transportation.
 However, this pastime has a downside as well – the risk of accidents.
-In 2014, the most recent year for which data is available, 720 riders lost their lives in accidents across the nation, according to the National Highway Transportation Safety Administration.
+Each year, approximately 1,000 bicyclists are killed and 130,000 suffer injuries in accidents, according to the Centers for Disease Control and Prevention.
+In 2020 alone, 1,260 bicyclists died in accidents.

 Additional Bicycle Accident Statistics